summerz8/backend-test-drinks/README.md

 If your machine does not have Flask installed.
 Please install Flask with:

 `pip install Flask`

+If `pip` is not installed, please follow instructions to install `pip` here: https://pip.pypa.io/en/stable/installation/

 ## Some assumptions on top of the task requirements
 - Assuming empty object from the public API is either empty dictionary {} or with insufficient keys in the dictionary.